Sports Coach Logo Sports Coach Training Principles Fitness Components

 Other all-mountain helmets serve various climbing purposes.
 They are the go-to-for-everything helmets you can count on.
 An example of this helmet is the Skybo from Skylotec.

-These tips will help you make the right decision on what type of helmet best suits your climbing activity.
+These tips will help you decide what type of helmet best suits your climbing activity.

 Page Reference